***This is a sponsored post.

 This month we welcome Cath Jordan from Passports and Adventures as our guest blogger as she tells us what her top 5 tips are for keeping kids occupied on road trips.

-On the road, as drivers, us parents must deal with constant traffic dangers and situations such as blinding rain (or sometimes even snow), traffic jams, street signs and other drivers.
+On the road, as drivers, us parents must deal with constant traffic dangers and situations such as blinding rain (or sometimes even snow), traffic jams, street signs and other drivers, not to mention making sure we have a reliable car.
 But one distraction you might not have thought about, before having them, is your kids.
 When you become a parent, you suddenly have a baby in the car.
 Then, as they grow up, they become tantruming toddlers and prima donna pre-schoolers, before morphing into the drama kings and queens that are tweens and teens.
 And the noise level never abates.
 So here are some tips for keeping kids occupied on road trips to try and make it a smooth journey for everyone.

 But before the tips, here is an interesting fact.
 Did you know that one of the top distractions while driving has been cited as children fighting with each other in the back.* While a study carried out in 2017 by the AAA (American Automobile Association) found that children were 12 times more distracting to drivers than mobile phones.** It’s no wonder they drive us to distraction, every pun intended.
 So, here are a few ways to keep the kids occupied the next time you hit the road.